bietdoikiem/bietdoikiem/README.md

 ## I major in Information Technology at RMIT Vietnam University

-- 💪 Planning to become a desiring software developer 🤘
+- 💪 A desiring software developer 🤘
 - 💞 Totally a life lover 💖
 - 😄 Looking forward to collaborating with great fellows out there in all kinds of projects 😃
 - 🔥 Fire up the heat in da party! 💥